khilek/fs-journal/journal/01/questions.md

 # Foundations of Web Development
 01. In your own words, why do we use Git?
-    > Used to track content being made/created in VSCode
+    > Used to track/commit content being made/created in VSCode

 02. In the terminal, what is the command `mkdir` used for?
     > Make Directory